-The No-BS Guide to Getting a Fair Appraisal
+Getting a Fair Home Appraisal in Colorado Springs

 How Appraisers Really Pick Comps

-Appraisers don’t guess your home’s value, they use recent comparable sales, or “comps,” to determine it.
+Appraisers don't guess your home's value.
+They use recent comparable sales, or "comps," to determine it.
 But their selection process is more rigid than many sellers expect.
 Most appraisers use sales that closed within the last 90 days and are located within a one-mile radius of your home, though they may go farther in suburban or rural areas like Colorado Springs.
-If your home is unique or in a neighborhood with mixed home types, they may have to use imperfect comparisons, which can skew your appraisal.
-The result?
-Your home’s appraised value may not reflect what today’s buyers are actually willing to pay.
+If your home is unique or in a neighborhood with mixed home types, they may have to use imperfect comparisons, which can skew the result.
+Your home's appraised value may not reflect what today's buyers are actually willing to pay.

 Why Upgrades Don't Always Translate to Value

-It’s frustrating but true: not every home improvement will increase your appraised value dollar-for-dollar.
-For example, replacing a roof is considered standard upkeep, not a value-add.
-High-end finishes in a modest neighborhood might impress buyers, but they don’t always increase appraisal value.
-And while lush landscaping can enhance curb appeal, it rarely moves the needle on a home’s appraised worth.
-That said, these upgrades still play a vital role in attracting strong offers, which can help support your price through demand, even if the appraisal is conservative.
+Not every home improvement will increase your appraised value dollar-for-dollar.
+Replacing a roof is considered standard upkeep, not a value-add.
+High-end finishes in a modest neighborhood might impress buyers, but they don't always move the needle on appraised value.
+Lush landscaping can enhance curb appeal, but it rarely increases a home's appraised worth on its own.
+That said, these upgrades still play a vital role in attracting strong offers.
+Strong buyer demand can help support your price even when the appraisal is conservative.

 What Happens When the Appraisal Comes in Low

 If the appraised value is lower than the contract price, several paths are possible.
 The buyer and seller might renegotiate the price, split the difference, or the buyer may choose to cover the gap out of pocket.
-In some cases, though, if no agreement can be reached, the deal may fall apart entirely.
-This is why smart pricing and strong prep work before listing are crucial.
-A realistic price and a well-supported marketing strategy can reduce the chances of a low appraisal throwing a wrench in the deal.
+In some cases, if no agreement can be reached, the deal may fall apart entirely.
+This is why smart pricing and solid preparation before listing matter so much.
+A realistic price and a well-supported marketing strategy reduce the chances of a low appraisal derailing your transaction.

 How to Support Your Appraisal

-A knowledgeable agent won’t leave the appraisal outcome to chance.
-They’ll come prepared with a detailed packet of comparable sales, ideally ones that justify your contract price.
-They’ll also highlight upgrades and improvements, complete with receipts and documentation when available to provide context that might not be obvious during a quick walkthrough.
-When allowed, your agent may meet the appraiser at the property to point out value-adding details and answer any questions.
-While appraisers must remain independent, having accurate and relevant data on hand can help them arrive at the fairest possible valuation.
+A knowledgeable agent won't leave the appraisal outcome to chance.
+At The Johnson Team, we come prepared with a detailed packet of comparable sales, ideally ones that justify your contract price.
+We highlight upgrades and improvements, complete with receipts and documentation when available, to provide context that might not be obvious during a quick walkthrough.
+When allowed, your agent can meet the appraiser at the property to point out value-adding details and answer questions.
+While appraisers must remain independent, having accurate and relevant data on hand helps them arrive at the fairest possible valuation.

 Pricing Strategy to Support the Appraisal

-Since appraisers rely on closed sales, pricing your home well above recent comps puts you at risk for a shortfall.
-Instead, pricing strategically to attract multiple offers is often the smarter route.
-Competitive bidding not only increases leverage but also signals to the appraiser that buyers are willing to meet or exceed your price, making it easier to justify a higher valuation.
+Since appraisers rely on closed sales, pricing your home well above recent comps puts you at risk for a valuation shortfall.
+Pricing strategically to attract multiple offers is often the smarter route.
+Competitive bidding increases your leverage and signals to the appraiser that buyers are willing to meet or exceed your price, making it easier to justify a higher valuation.
+For more on how pricing strategy fits into the full picture of selling in Colorado Springs, see Mastering the Seller's Market.

 The No-BS Takeaway

-• A low appraisal doesn’t have to tank your deal, a good agent can negotiate smartly and advocate for your price.
+- A low appraisal doesn't have to tank your deal.
+A good agent can negotiate and advocate for your price.

-• Strategic pricing and solid preparation reduce the risk of a surprise and keep your transaction on track.
+- Strategic pricing and solid preparation reduce the risk of surprises and keep your transaction on track.